RemoteDebug/remotedebug-ios-webkit-adapter/README.md

 remotedebug_ios_webkit_adapter --port=9000
 ```

+### 4) Open your favorite tool

-### 4) Open your favorite tool such as Chrome DevTool or Visual Studio Code and configure the tool to connect to the protocol adapter.
+Open your favorite tool such as Chrome DevTool or Visual Studio Code and configure the tool to connect to the protocol adapter.

 ## Configuration